embaldridge/grant-proposals/Postdoc-proposal.md

 **Objective 1**
 Determine which spatial and temporal scales are organismally relevant.

 **Objective 2**
-Identify the scales over which space-for-time substitutions can be made.
+Derive a model for predicting the absolute scale across taxa

 **Objective 3**
-Identify strengths of ecological processes at different spatial and temporal scales.
+Identify the scales over which space-for-time substitutions can be made.

 **Methods**
 Data-driven approaches to ecological questions (ecoinformatics) require the use of computationally intensive methods, but have been an increasingly valuable tool for biodiversity/ecological research [@michener2012ecoinformatics].
 Ecoinformatics/macroecological approaches use large quantities of ecological data, often aggregated from the literature or from large survey efforts to address ecological questions using a comparative statistical approach [@brown1995macroecology; @kelling2009data], allowing ecologists to address questions at broader spatial or temporal scales and for a greater range of taxa than possible with a traditional field experimental approach.